larsrollik/rpi_camera_colony/README.md

 Additionally, all levels are directly accessible: central Conductor, remote control handlers, and on the RPi the acquisition control (see below for details).

 #### *NEW:* Network video stream
-Add an additional output via network video stream directly from the main `config` or via commandline arguments when calling `rcc_acquisition`.
+Add an additional output via network video stream directly from the main `config` or via commandline arguments when calling `rcc-acquisition`.

-- `config` example to use with `rcc_conductor` as usual:
+- `config` example to use with `rcc-conductor` as usual:
 ```shell
 # ...